Athens to Cairo – the fish that didn’t get away!

 After lunch the owner takes us to a gold shop called ‘Dimos’ (I think he must have some deal going) and I buy another bracelet.
 This one is really pretty with lapis lazuli and the Greek key design.
 Now we know why the fish was so cheap – he gets a cut on the jewellery for sure.
 We leave there and go back to the hotel because we have to finish packing.
 We leave for Cairo this afternoon.
 Did not get a chance to go to the museum – bummer.

-We are due to fly out at 7:30pm so we arrange for a taxi and off we go.
-Arrive at the airport, check in our luggage and head for the duty free.
 Buy some real Greek olives done in olive oil, some chocolate filled straw shaped biscuit things and some real Greek Olive Oil made in some monastery.
 Anyway – the bottle is nice.

 We then go to our departure lounge and wait for boarding – –